emmanuel-marty/lzsa/README.md

 * 0-253: the value is added to the 15 stored in the token.
 * 254: a second byte follows.
 The final encoded match length is 15 + 254 + the second byte, which gives an actual match length of 3 + 15 + 254 + the second byte.
 * 255: a second and third byte follow, forming a little-endian 16-bit value.
-The final encoded match length is 15 + 255 + that 16-bit value, which gives an actual match length of 3 + 15 + 255 + that 16-bit value.
+The final encoded match length is that 16-bit value.

 # Footer format